mariovalney/api-improver-for-woocommerce/readme.txt

 == Endpoints ==

+We support V3.

 = /products =

 Will search for a category/tag by "name" and "slug" (in this order) if "id" is not provided.

 In both cases, **we will not** create a new product category or tag.
 You can use the "aifw_api_v1_products_search_for_terms" filter to create it and return the "term_id".

+Will search for attribute ID if it's not provided.
+Check [wc_attribute_taxonomy_id_by_name](https://woocommerce.github.io/code-reference/files/woocommerce-includes-wc-attribute-functions.html#function_wc_attribute_taxonomy_id_by_name) for more details.

 = How to Use =